lgarron/barely-a-dev-server/README.md

 - finds all `.ts` file in `entryRoot` and uses them as entry files to run `esbuild` in `watch` mode, and
 - serves the built `.js` files together with a fallback to `entryRoot` for static files.
+  - Paths ending in `/` are mapped to `index.html` in the corresponding folder.

 When run with `"dev": false`, it writes these files to an output dir (`dist/` + the source root by default), ready to serve using your favorite static file server.